aragorn2101/Wind_data_analysis/README.md

 __UoM\_Farm :__ data from the Department of Physics weather station at University of Mauritius Farm. </br>
 __WU :__ Weather Underground data from their world wide network of independent weather stations. </br>

 _More details are given about the data sources in the next section below.
-A few sample data files are given in the __Sample\_data__ directory in this repository._
+A few sample data files are given in the __Sample\_data__ directory in this repository.

-The following words in the script name briefly describe the tasks which the latter performs. </br>
+The following words in the script name briefly describe the tasks which the latter performs.

-__...\_plot\_hist.py :__ script to plot the wind speed distribution histogram for the corresponding data source. </br>
+__...\_plot\_hist.py :__ script to plot the wind speed distribution histogram for the corresponding data source.

 __...\_plot\_hist\_Weibull.py :__ plots the Weibull curves (calculated using all the different parameter estimation methods), overlaid on the histogram.
-The histogram is scaled so that the area of each bar corresponds to the probability of the wind speed falling in the corresponding bin. </br>
+The histogram is scaled so that the area of each bar corresponds to the probability of the wind speed falling in the corresponding bin.

 __...\_plot\_yearly\_... :__ the script generates 1-year plots of the raw speed data.
-The data values are averaged over 2-day intervals for clear visualization. </br>
+The data values are averaged over 2-day intervals for clear visualization.

 __...\_calc\_Weibull\_diff.py :__ this script calculates the Weibull approximations using the different parameter estimation methods.
-Then, the statistical difference between each curve obtained for every pair of parameters (k, c) is computed and printed out. </br>
+Then, the statistical difference between each curve obtained for every pair of parameters (k, c) is computed and printed out.

 ## The IOS-net project data